 Banner Year is the first 3rd Story Workshop pattern that is traditionally pieced, and not paper pieced!
-This is a beginner-friendly pattern that comes together quickly and fits a nursery, pre-teen or teen’s room or a living room depending on the colours you choose.
+This is a beginner-friendly pattern that comes together quickly and fits a nursery, pre-teen or teen’s room or a living room depending on the colour palette you choose.
 The pattern comes with instruction with a “spectrum” colour option and a “scrappy” option.
 The spectrum is a rainbow with rows in different hues, as shown below.

 Here are some other colour options to consider: